JHarrisJoshua/Python-Coffee_Farmer_DB/README.md

 ## ERD

-The following relationship diagram was created using MySQL Workbench.
+The following relationship diagram was created using MySQL Workbench (Database > Reverse Engineer...).
 For purposes of hosting on Heroku, the database was migrated to PostgreSQL.

 ![image](https://user-images.githubusercontent.com/81477294/173967204-1e267163-f0ee-43de-8b41-870a50c8fde2.png)